jimmylee/next-express-emotion/README.md

 # next-express-emotion

-My boilerplate for creating a web application with a server.
+My boilerplate for creating a SSR ready web application with a server.

-Use [this Emotion 11 example](https://github.com/zeit/next.js/tree/canary/examples/with-emotion-11) if you do not want a server.

 #### Primary dependencies